 Finland isn’t exactly well known for its football, but one of its best teams in recent seasons is only accessible by plane or boat.
 Mariehamm is the capital of the Åland, a string of islands in the Baltic Sea at the mouth of the Gulf of Bothnia. Åland is autonomous but under Finnish sovereignty.
 Nonetheless, 88 percent of Mariehamm residents speak Swedish.
 IFK Mariehamm won the Veikkausliga in 2016 and the Finnish Cup in 2015.

 After Palermo (located in Sicily) was relegated following the 2017 season, 19 of Italy’s 20 clubs are located in mainland Italy.
 The one oddball is Cagliari, located on the island of Sardinia.
 Gli Isolani (The Islanders) have been around for 97 years and have one Serie A title to their credit, in 1970.
-To add to the interesting geography, Cagliari is the home of striker Han Kwang-Song, who became the first North Korean to score a Serie A goal last season.
+To add to the interesting geography, Cagliari is the home of striker Han Kwang-Song (currently on loan to Perugia), who became the first North Korean to score a Serie A goal in 2017.